sehoof/sehoof.github.io/Research.md

 ### Work in Progress

 **A Field Experiment on Teenage Girl Empowerment in Lagos, Nigeria** <br>
-with <a href="https://poverty-action.org/people/uchechi-anaduaka" class="coauthor-link"> Uchechi S. Anaduaka </a>, <a href="https://as.nyu.edu/departments/politics/directory/PhDStudents.html" class="coauthor-link"> Cristina Mac Gregor Vanegas </a>, and <a href="https://anna-wilke.com/" class="coauthor-link"> Anna M. Wilke </a><br>
+with <a href="https://sites.google.com/prod/view/UchechiSAnaduaka" class="coauthor-link"> Uchechi S. Anaduaka </a>, Cristina Mac Gregor Vanegas, and <a href="https://anna-wilke.com/" class="coauthor-link"> Anna M. Wilke </a><br>

 **Media Literacy & Perceived Media Bias in the US - A Survey Experiment** <br> with <a href="https://sites.google.com/site/gregchsheen/home" class="coauthor-link"> Greg Chih-Hsin Sheen </a><br>

 ### Funded Projects

 2022-2025.
 Evaluation of SKY, a multi-media programme focused on teenage girls in Africa, implemented by Good Business Ltd (a grantee of the Bill & Melinda Gates Foundation).
-Co-PI with Uchechi S. Anaduaka, Anna M. Wilke, and Tinghua Yu. $475,000
+Co-PI with <a href="https://sites.google.com/prod/view/UchechiSAnaduaka" class="coauthor-link"> Uchechi S. Anaduaka </a>, <a href="https://anna-wilke.com/" class="coauthor-link"> Anna M. Wilke </a>, and <a href="https://sites.google.com/view/tinghua-yu" class="coauthor-link"> Tinghua Yu </a>. $475,000

 2022–2026.
 ANR-DFG Grant (DeNazDB) "Who Became a Nazi?
 A Structured Database of the Denazification Questionnaires from French and American Occupation Zones in Germany, 1945–1949".
 Co-PI with Mikkel Dack, Victor Gay, and Jan Stuckatz.
 Approx. $335,472 <br>
 [ANR Project Summary](https://anr.fr/Project-ANR-21-FRAL-0005)